 After the var keyword comes a list of variable names, followed by a colon and the name of the data type.
-You can write more than one variable name on a single line, as A and B in the last statement of the previous code snippet (a coding style that is less common today, compared to splitting the declaration on two separate lines).
+You can write more than one variable name on a single line, as A and B in the last statement of the previous code snippet (a coding style that is less common today, compared to splitting the declaration on two separate lines: using separate lines helps with readability, versions comparison and merging).

 Once you have defined a variable of a given type, you can only perform the operations supported by its data type on it.
 For example, you can use the Boolean value in a test and the integer value in a numerical expression.
-You cannot mix Booleans and Integers, for example, or any incompatible data type (even if the internal representation might is physically compatible, as it is the case for Booleans and Integers).
+You cannot mix Boolean values and Integers without calling a specific conversion function, for example, or mix any incompatible data type (even if the internal representation might be physically compatible, as it is the case for Boolean values and Integers).

-The simplest assignment is that of an actual value, let's say you want the value variable to hold the value 10.
+The simplest assignment is that of an actual, specific value.
+For example, you might want the Value variable to hold the numeric value 10.
 But how do you express literal values?
 While this concept might be obvious, it is worth looking into it with some detail.